grantwinney/blog/content/posts/records-classes-and-equality-in-csharp/index.md

 ```csharp
 public record Automobile(string Make, string Model, int Year);
 ```

-Record class that does the heavy lifting for us with regards to equality

 Nearly everything that was defined in the `Train` class is gone, automatically generated for us behind the scenes!
 The **parameters we define in the primary constructor get matching properties automatically**, without us having to manually define them.